yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 1: Create an Azure Resource Manager (ARM) template using Visual Studio

 1. Open Visual Studio and create a new project of the type Cloud -- Azure Resource Group.
 Name the new project "TailspinToys.AzureResourceTemplate" and save it to **C:\\Hackathon**.
-Also, make sure that both check boxes are checked on the lower right, as in the screen shot below.
+Also, make sure that only the "Create directory for solution" option is checked on the lower right, as in the screen shot below.
 When finished, click **OK**.

     ![In this screenshot of the New Project dialog box, all the options to create the TailspinToys.AzureResourceTemplate project are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image22.png "Visual Studio New Project dialog box")